rclone/rclone/docs/content/commands/rclone_about.md

       --gcs-project-number string                    Project number.
       --gcs-service-account-file string              Service Account Credentials JSON file path --gcs-storage-class string                     The storage class to use when storing objects in Google Cloud Storage.
-      --http-url string                              URL of http host to connect to --hubic-chunk-size SizeSuffix                  Above this size files will be chunked into a _segments container. (default 5G)
+      --http-no-slash                                Set this if the site doesn't end directories with / --http-url string                              URL of http host to connect to --hubic-chunk-size SizeSuffix                  Above this size files will be chunked into a _segments container. (default 5G)
       --hubic-client-id string                       Hubic Client Id